 A large portion of the district is also covered in industrial warehouses and factories, mostly built during the Soviet era.
 Many of the biggest companies in Slovakia are headquartered in this neighbourhood.

-Besides large malls, Rusinov has a large open-air market on Mileticova Street.
+Besides large malls, Ruzinov has a large open-air market on Mileticova Street.
 The sprawling market includes a variety of goods from all types of vendors.
 You can shop for local produce or meat.
 You can also find low-priced electronics and random handmade goods.

 Between the market and the malls, you will find you’ll never run out of places to shop.

-Catering to business travellers, Rusinov offers some of the best hotels in Bratislava.
+Catering to business travellers, Ruzinov offers some of the best hotels in Bratislava.
 You’ve got a great selection of mid-range and high-end hotels scattered around the edges of the district, bordering Old Town and the surrounding neighbourhoods.

-- Aston Hotel: This hotel borders the city centre and Rusinov, placing you closer to the landmarks, but away from the crowds.
+- Aston Hotel: This hotel borders the city centre and Ruzinov, placing you closer to the landmarks, but away from the crowds.
 Nearby is the Pasienky complex, featuring a large public swimming pool and tennis centre.
 The big city park is also within walking distance, making this a relaxing place to stay.

 - Holiday Inn Bratislava: Ten minutes from the business centre, this hotel also borders the edge of the district.
 The rooms are colourful and offer views of the city.
 The four-star hotel tends to fill up quickly, especially during the middle of summer and other busy tourist seasons.

-- Hotel Bratislava: This is the one hotel in the middle of Rusinov.
+- Hotel Bratislava: This is the one hotel in the middle of Ruzinov.
 Most of the other accommodations in the centre of the district are apartments.
 With this hotel, you can enjoy international cuisine at the on-site restaurant and park in the guarded parking lot.